yolorollo/docs/CONTRIBUTING.md

 To get started with the project, please refer to the [README.md](https://github.com/suitenumerique/docs/blob/main/README.md) for detailed instructions.

+Contributors are required to sign off their commits with `git commit --sign-off`: this confirms that they have read and accepted the [Developer's Certificate of Origin 1.1](https://developercertificate.org/).

 Please also check out our [dev handbook](https://suitenumerique.gitbook.io/handbook) to learn our best practices.

 ## Help us with translations